Skip to main content

 Commercial Pilot Certificate

-Up to 50 hours of simulator time can count toward commercial pilot certificate requirements.
-Commercial privileges include becoming a flight instructor or lowering insurance premiums as an aircraft owner.
-This does not mean getting hired at an airline — it means holding the certification for commercial privileges.
+Up to 50 hours of simulator time can count toward commercial pilot certificate rules.
+For example, commercial rights include becoming a flight instructor or lowering insurance premiums as an aircraft owner.
+However, this does not mean getting hired at an airline — rather, it means holding the rating for commercial rights.

-This connects to the instrument rating started at 16-17.
-For motivated families, it is a "nice to know" milestone on the horizon.
+Also, this connects to the instrument rating started at 16-17.
+For motivated families, then, it's a "nice to know" milestone on the horizon.

 Airline Pilot Career Guide